 DELETE clause

-clause is used to delete nodes and edges from the database.
+The DELETE clause is used to delete nodes and relationships from the database.

 1. Deleting a node

-clause can be used to delete a node.
+The DELETE clause can be used to delete a node:

 DELETE c;